 Ostracod, mostly known as seed shrimp among aquarists, is not actually a shrimp but a crustacean.
 Sized from 0.1mm to 0.5cm, seed shrimps come in various colors.
 That is because Seed shrimp is a collection of several related species.
 They are all collectively called Ostracoda.
 Seed shrimps are mostly deemed as pests and will infest your tank if introduced.

-So, in this article, I am going to provide you all the ways to getting rid of seed shrimps.
+So, in this article, I am going to provide you with all the ways to get rid of seed shrimps.
 I have talked about multiple easy methods here, This will definitely help you

 What is Shrimp Seed?

 - 1 What is Shrimp Seed?

 - 3 How do seed shrimps become a pest infestation?

 - 4 How To Get Rid Of Seed Shrimps?

 - 5 Persecutor fish like guppies

 - 7 Where Do Seed Shrimp Come From?